-There are a several major government programs that recruit several thousands qualified native English speakers each year to teach grade school & high schools students in public schools.
+There are a several major government programs that recruit several thousand qualified native English speakers each year to teach grade school and high schools students in public schools.
 EPIK (all of Korea, except for metropolitan Seoul), GEPIK (suburban Seoul area), and SMOE (within the Seoul city limits).
 Public school opportunities are highly coveted and the application process is competitive and lasts several months.
-Applications are due at least 6 months in advance and there are typically 2 main start dates in the fall & the spring.
+Applications are due at least 6 months in advance and there are typically 2 main start dates in the fall and the spring.

 Private School Jobs

 The majority of English teachers in South Korea work at private language schools and academies, famously known as hagwons.
 Private language schools and academies often provide supplementary English classes to children or adults after usual school or business hours.